-DCA’s Cultural Grants Program invests in free and/or low-costs activities and projects for the public (which will take place between July 1, 2022, and June 30, 2023), that are proposed by the following types of vendors/applicants:
+DCA’s Cultural Grants Program invests in free and low-cost activities and projects for the public (which will place between July 1, 2024, and June 30, 2025), proposed by the following types of vendors/applicants:

 - A non-profit arts organization may propose an Artistic Project, in one primary art form or discipline (which is also the selection to the expertise of the review panel).
 In the special case of youth-education projects with in-school lesson plans, an applicant should not apply under their discipline, but instead select SAIL-CAPE, Sequential Arts in-school learning Culminating in Afterschool Public Events.
-This category specifically supports youth-learning projects that begin within closed classrooms yet culminate in one (or more) presentations which are after-school and marketed-to-the general public.
+This category specifically supports youth-learning projects that begin within enrollment-only classrooms yet culminate in one (or more) presentations which are after-school and marketed-to-the general public.
 Three variety-arts categories are available for projects which cross disciplines (culture/history, multidisciplinary (for avant-garde fusions) and traditional/folk arts).
 Please consult the staff if you are unclear which discipline is most accurate for your proposal.

-- A partnership between a non-profit community-service organization (an organization whose mission and program are not arts-exclusive but include cultural offerings) may propose to plan and present an outdoor festival or parade in partnership with a tribal elder, arts curator, or arts agency.
+- A partnership between a non-profit community-service organization (an organization whose mission and programs are not arts-exclusive but include cultural offerings) may ONLY propose to plan and present an outdoor festival or parade in partnership with a tribal elder, arts curator, or arts agency.
 For DCA’s Outdoor Festivals/Parades category, nonprofit organizations may request up to $40,000 for large outdoor festivals/parades (more than 2,000 attendees in the prior year), while producers of a small outdoor festival/parade (500 to 2,000 attendees from the prior year) may request $15,000.
 Outdoor festivals/parades that gather fewer than 500 in-person attendees may request up to $6,000.
-Outdoor festival/parade proposals are accepted each year, but it is best that proposed outdoor performing-arts festivals be submitted in even-numbered years, while outdoor craft fairs be submitted in odd-numbered years
+Outdoor festival/parade proposals are accepted each year, but it is best that outdoor performing-arts festivals be submitted in even-numbered years, while outdoor craft fairs be submitted in odd-numbered years.

 DCA’s Grants Program Office provides panel scores that can be held for two consecutive years (two one-year contracts), so applicants are encouraged to propose a project which can be repeated (in general or with a related theme) for a second year/term.